blademarek/fabrica/README.md

 - Data is stored in XML format
 - The project is dockerized
 - Both Bootstrap and Font Awesome are utilized
+- Xdebug is configured inside the container for easier debugging
+- Nginx is employed as a proxy

 # Setup